The question is, do you all believe that this student loan program is fully paid for?

 They're disadvantaging.

-I think they're not helping the people that were here to help, which is poor people and underprivileged communities, uh, and they're not helping their politicians who are running.
+I think they're not helping the people that we're here to help, which is poor people in underprivileged communities.

-Freely entered into words I ever expected to hear from Paul Bagala.
+Not words I ever expected to hear from Paul Bagala.

 And then he said something that was very interesting.

-This this was an unexpected cost.
+This was an unexpected cost.

-And it's not like you know, keep your doctor, keep your plan and save a lot of money worked out very well for many Americans anyway.
+And it's not like, you know, keep your doctor, keep your plan, and save a lot of money worked out very well for many Americans anyway.

 And all of that debt could have been canceled.